 Night photography will require slow shutter speeds and sturdy tripod is a must-have.
 Ideally, your tripod will be both light and sturdy.
 Carbon Fiber tends to be a strong and lightweight material, and carbon fiber tripods also do not transit cold like aluminum tripods well, which is something you will appreciate on a cold night.

 There are several different brands for getting a quality tripod, and there are options at all different price ranges.
 Some of the quality brands include Manfrotto, Oben, Really Right Stuff, Gitzo, Slik, and Vanguard.
-If you are just getting started you certainly don’t need to buy one of the more expensive models, but also don’t go for a cheap option.
-A quality tripod should last you for a long time, will make your life easier, and will help you to get the best quality photos.
+If you are just getting started you certainly don’t need to buy one of the more expensive models.
+But don’t go for a cheap option if you can afford a little more.
+A quality tripod should last you for a long time.
+It will make your life easier, and will help you to get the best quality photos.

 Locking Cable Release

-A cable release is a handy tool any time you are using a tripod and want to eliminate even the smallest of movements that can occur by pressing the shutter button on the camera.
+A cable release is a handy tool any time you are using a tripod.
+It can help you to eliminate even the smallest of movements caused by pressing the shutter button.
 With night photography you will want to have a cable release or remote that will lock, allowing you to take long exposures without holding the button down.
 You can lock it to leave the shutter open, and then remove the lock when you are ready to close the shutter.
-Most camera manufacturers offer cable releases that you can purchase, or you can get one made by a third-party, just be sure that it is compatible with your camera.
+Most camera manufacturers offer cable releases that you can purchase.
+Or you can get one made by a third-party, just be sure that it is compatible with your camera.

 Penlight or Small Flashlight

-When you are shooting at night one of the challenges will be simply being able to see what you are doing.
-Always have at least one penlight or flashlight with you (a backup, or at least spare batteries is also a good idea).
+One of the challenges of shooting at night is simply seeing what you are doing.
+Always have at least one penlight or flashlight with you.
+A backup, or at least spare batteries is also a good idea.
 The flashlight can help you to see where you’re going, allow you to get set up, find items in your camera bag, and see controls on your camera if needed.